Topic

 player-stream supports the following slot initializations:

-value is
+value of :play is true.

 Continues playing the Player application associated with the